 5. Place the plaque carefully and centered on that sticky paper and then wrap it on the other side like a present.
 Smooth out the wrinkles.
 6. Now take your photo (that is either the exact size of the plaque or a little smaller), and mark with a pencil where the hole should go…punch that out with the hole puncher.
 Now use your sponge to coat the wrong side of that photo with the Modge Podge, and stick it on.

 7. Let’s do something cute with that number you printed out.
 I made a few bigger circles to place behind it to add some color.
 Use Modge Podge on the back of those circles…get them all stuck together and then stick them on the back of your wooden plaque.
 8. You are going to coat each side (wait till one side dries till you do the other) with the Modge Podge and your sponge brush.
 This gives a very sealed, shiny, protective coat.
 9. Look we didn’t even get to # 10 and we’re done!
 Insert a ribbon through that hole and WALLAH!

 And just so you know: Mine are FAR from perfect.
-Some look a little (or a lot!) messy because I had to finish them in the 5 minutes I had before all heck broke loose with the kids.
 They still look cute though and hanging all together no one notices (or tells me they notice!) the imperfections.
-Mine are also VERY simple…I know you scrap booking goddessses out there can show me up on this one as far as design goes!
+Mine are also VERY simple…I know the scrap booking experts out there can show me up on this one as far as design goes!

 Need gift ideas?